 In this regular column, Stowe Family Law solicitors answer readers’ questions on different legal issues.
 Today’s query goes to Jennifer Reddy, a solicitor in our Wilmslow office.
-If you have a brief question you’d like to ask, send it to ask@stowefamilylaw and we’ll choose one for the next Ask A Family Lawyer.
+If you have a brief question you’d like to ask, contact us and we’ll choose one for the next Ask A Family Lawyer.

 My ex-wife has moved in with a new partner.
 He seems to be comfortably off.
 Do I have grounds for cutting my maintenance payments?

 There are no grounds for reducing child maintenance on the basis that your ex-wife is living with a new partner.
 Your obligation to pay child maintenance continues regardless of your ex-wife’s circumstances.
 However if your circumstances change, for example you lose your job or you have another child for which you are financially responsible, then it may be possible to ask the Child Maintenance Service to re-assess the level of child maintenance payable.

 A similar principle applies to spousal maintenance (or ‘periodical payments’ to use their official name) in that it may be possible to ‘vary’ (change) the amount payable during the lifespan of the legal order.
 However it would be necessary to make an application to the Court to vary the amount or duration of the payments.